devsarahgeo/Spotify-FP-A-Analysis/README.md

 <h3>1.
 Dataset Used:</h3>
 Olist Dataset - https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/

+Note: Since Spotify’s public API does not provide stream counts or ad monetization metrics, I constructed a revenue simulation model using track popularity as a proxy for demand.
+Streams were estimated as popularity × 1000, impressions per stream were randomized between 1–3 based on typical ad loads, and CPM was assumed at $5 based on industry benchmarks.
+This allows scenario-based revenue modeling for analytical purposes.

 <h3>2.
 Architecture Diagram:</h3>
 <img width="704" height="1041" alt="Screenshot 2026-01-29 at 5 14 20 PM" src="https://github.com/user-attachments/assets/4c3bff78-b182-4cdd-9246-8af6d9d77fad" />